 You may have noticed when you do a search that Google gives you a list of related keywords at the bottom of the page:

 Google’s ‘related searches’ are a goldmine for long tail keywords!

-Latent Semantic Indexing (LSI) keywords are simply keywords that are semantically related to your main keyword.
+Latent Semantic Indexing (LSI) keywords are words that are semantically related to your main keyword.

-LSI keywords are not necessarily synonyms of your main keyword but they are words that are often found in the same context as your main keyword, so they help search engines understand the context of your article.
+LSI keywords are words that are often found in the same context as your main keyword, so they help search engines understand the context of your article.